sap-tutorials/Tutorials/tutorials/hcp-webide-odata-primer/hcp-webide-odata-primer.md

 ## Details

 ### You will learn
-Throughout this tutorial series you’ve been working on an app that consumes an OData service.
+Throughout this tutorial series you've been working on an app that consumes an OData service.
 Since you are now familiar with using the content, its time to learn a bit more about what the OData protocol can do for a developer.
 In the next tutorial, you will learn how to apply these capabilities to your SAPUI5 app.

 OData (Open Data Protocol) is an [OASIS open industry standard](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=odata) covering building and consuming RESTful APIs.
 The standard was initially created by Microsoft, and the committee is now chaired by a Microsoft and an SAP employee.